-The Corporate Secretary, a Filipino citizen and a resident of the Philippines, is an officer of the Corporation and must be exemplary in performance.
+The Corporate Secretary must be a Filipino citizen, a resident of the Philippines, is an officer of the Corporation with exemplary performance.
 The Corporate Secretary should:

 - 1.1.
 Possess appropriate administrative and interpersonal skills; - 1.2.
-Have a working knowledge of the operations of the Corporation; - 1.3.
-Be aware of the laws, rules, and regulations necessary in the performance of his duties and responsibilities; and - 1.4.
+Have a working knowledge of the operations of the Corporation; - Be aware of the laws, rules, and regulations necessary in the performance of his duties and responsibilities; and - 1.4.
 Be a separate individual from the Compliance Officer and should not be a member of the Board of Directors.